 OpenText RightFax is a powerful fax server software solution for creating a centralized fax server in an office.
 The software is installed onto a local area network so that any devices, users, or systems connected to the network can send and receive paperless faxes.

-?
-Rich application integrations.
-OpenText software works alongside software by Microsoft, IBM, Oracle, and other applications to develop an integrated, streamline set of business processes.
+– Rich application integrations.
+OpenText software works alongside software by Microsoft, IBM, Oracle, and other applications to develop an integrated, streamlined set of business processes.

 A centralized fax server makes it easier to introduce company-wide faxing while leveraging critical integration capabilities.
 OpenText RightFax makes it easier for offices to meet compliance requirements while keeping their business operations in the 21st century.